Skip to main content

 dbt Core™ Models

 Prophecy uses dbt Core™ as the underlying build system for SQL projects.
 Therefore, our concept of a Model is equivalent to dbt’s.
-You can read more about dbt’s Models and their properties here. dbt supports two primary types of Models: SQL-based and Python-based.
-Today, Prophecy’s visual interface supports SQL Models only, however, Python support is coming out soon.
+You can read more about dbt’s Models and their properties. dbt supports two primary types of Models: SQL-based and Python-based.
+Today, Prophecy’s visual interface supports SQL Models only.
 If you’d like to define Python Models you can still use them within the code interface.

 What's next?

-Now that you have an understanding of data Models as defined by Prophecy and dbt, get hands on with Models in this getting started guide.
+Now that you have an understanding of data Models as defined by Prophecy and dbt, get hands on with Models by developing your first Model.